FC Dnipro Cherkasy: History overview

-The Cherkasy city football club traces its heritage to 1947 when Cherkasy FC (ChFC) represented the city at the republican football competitions (as part of Kyiv Oblast).
-Next year the city was represented by an army team Dom Ofitserov (DO).
-Upon creation of the Cherkasy Oblast in 1954, the city of Cherkasy was represented in republican competitions by Torpedo.
+The Cherkasy city football club traces its heritage to 1947, when Cherkasy FC (ChFC) represented the city at republican football competitions (as part of Kyiv Oblast).
+The next year, the city was represented by an army team, Dom Ofitserov (DO).
+Upon the creation of the Cherkasy Oblast in 1954, the city of Cherkasy was represented in republican competitions by Torpedo.

-In 1955, the city was represented in republican competitions by local branch of Dynamo sports society, but in mid-season was replaced with another team that was a member of Burevisnyk sports society.
-Burevisnyk is considered to be a direct predecessor of the latter FC Dnipro.
-The club was established on 9 May 1955, the 10th anniversary Victory Day.
-The original team kept its professional status for 44 years since acquiring it in 1958 and reacquired it in 2003 after the short term disruption for the 2002/03 season.
-Over its history Dnipro has already many times revived and dissolved.
+In 1955, the city was represented in republican competitions by the local branch of Dynamo sports society, but in mid-season was replaced with another team member of Burevisnyk sports society.
+Burevisnyk is considered a direct predecessor of the latter, FC Dnipro.
+The club was established on 9 May 1955, the 10th anniversary of Victory Day.
+The original team kept its professional status for 44 years since acquiring it in 1958 and reacquired it in 2003 after the short-term disruption for the 2002/03 season.
+Over its history, Dnipro has already many times revived and dissolved.
 As a "team of masters" Kolhospnyk (predecessor of Kolos sports society), the club was admitted to the Soviet Class B competitions in 1958.
-In 1960 football competitions in Class B were organized and Ukrainian clubs as "teams of masters" played in its own republican tournament known as Class B of the Ukrainian SSR.
+In 1960, football competitions in Class B were organized, and Ukrainian clubs, as "teams of masters," played in their republican tournament known as Class B of the Ukrainian SSR.

-In December 1957 after series of friendlies, the football team Kolhospnyk Cherkasy was included in national competitions among teams of Class B. Such an unprecedented decision about inclusion of the Cherkasian football club in championship was connected with construction of the stadium, stands of which contained 27 sectors and capacity of 15,000 spectators.
-Already in 1959 Kolhospnyk inscribed in its history its first feat when it became a winner of the IV International games among rural teams of socialist countries that took place in Bulgaria.
+In December 1957, after a series of friendlies, the football team Kolhospnyk Cherkasy was included in national competitions among teams of Class B. Such an unprecedented decision about inclusion of the Cherkasian football club in the championship was connected with the construction of the stadium, stands of which contained 27 sectors and a capacity of 15,000 spectators.
+Already in 1959, Kolhospnyk inscribed in its history its first feat when it became a winner of the IV International games among rural teams of socialist countries that took place in Bulgaria.